-Mr. Miller has been selected repeatedly for inclusion in The Best Lawyers in America for commercial litigation.
-He writes and speaks frequently on legal and business issues critical to public and private companies, including cybersecurity and matters impacting company directors.
+Mr. Miller has been selected repeatedly for inclusion in The U.S. News & World Report’s Best Lawyers in America for commercial litigation and is listed as a Super Lawyer in Business Litigation for 2018.
+He writes and speaks frequently on legal and business issues critical to public and private companies.

 Mr. Miller received his Juris Doctor degree from the Boalt Hall School of Law (now UC Berkeley Law) in 1991.
 He graduated Order of Coif and served as an Associate Editor on the California Law Review.
 Mr. Miller graduated summa cum laude from Whitworth College in 1988 with a B.A. in Philosophy, where upon graduation he was awarded the President's Cup, Whitworth's highest academic honor.
 He is admitted to the California Bar.